-- (1) Leading and managing the research - a.
-The principal investigator must assume responsibility for the entire international joint research
+(1) Leading and managing the research

-- b.
+- a.
+The principal investigator must assume responsibility for the entire international joint research for the full duration of its implementation.
+The principal investigator, based on his or her own research concept, must be able to form a research team best suited to the implementation of the research subject, and exercise leadership while engaging directly in the research subject.
+Under this program, research teams may be formed including researchers affiliated with other research institutions in Japan (including private enterprises, etc.) and researchers specializing in other research fields, including the humanities and social sciences, and conduct joint research with research institutions in developing countries. - b.
 The principal investigator must act as the leader of the project under JICA technical cooperation to oversee and liaise with the counterpart and others to coordinate the planning and implementation of Japan's inputs (including experts dispatch, acceptance of trainees, provision of machinery and equipment), reporting regularly to JST/JICA, submitting to JST/JICA's project appraisal, and appropriately managing the execution of the project, and must manage and control the SATREPS project as a whole.
 As a rule, unilateral termination of the research activity at the principal investigator's wishes midway through the implementation period will not be allowed. - c.
-After provisional selection, the principal investigator must be able to attend meetings in Japan with JST/ JICA (three to five times) and to visit the prospective ODA recipient country in a part of JICA's Detailed Design Study (approx. 10 to 14 days during the period between August and October 2020). - d.
+After provisional selection, the principal investigator must be able to attend meetings in Japan with JST/ JICA (three to five times) and to visit the prospective ODA recipient country in a part of JICA's Detailed Design Study (approx. 10 to 14 days during the period between August and October 2021). - d.
 The principal investigator shall be responsible for research, for planning and implementation of inputs, and in the case of a research team being formed in Japan, for that research team.
 In planning and implementing the dispatch of joint researchers and provision of machinery and equipment, the principal investigator shall take particular care to ensure full communication with the counterpart country, and to secure roles for young researchers from both Japan and the partner country.
 The principal investigator shall also attend meetings of the Joint Coordinating Committee (JCC) held in the developing country to report on progress of the research and discuss operation and management. - e.
 The principal investigator shall submit reports and other materials required by JST/JICA and submit to project appraisal by JST/JICA.
 The principal investigator shall also report on the progress of research whenever requested by the JST/JICA. - f.
 The principal investigator shall be responsible for consensus-building, communication and coordination with administrative offices and other entities within the research institution. - g.
 This fund is supported by the Government of Japan.
-Therefore, the principal investigators are encouraged to actively publicize research outcomes both domestically and internationally while taking into consideration the handling of intellectual property rights. - h.
+Therefore, the principal investigators are encouraged to actively publicize research outcomes both domestically and internationally while taking into consideration the handling of intellectual property rights.

+- h.
 If any result achieved through the research project is to be publicized in a paper or other form or presented at a conference or other venue, it should be indicated that the outcome has been achieved with support of the JST/JICA Science and Technology Research Partnership for Sustainable Development (SATREPS). - i Taking into account that this is an international joint research initiative, the principal investigators are required to actively acquire intellectual property rights where that is not to the disadvantage of the partner.
-In principle, applications for intellectual property rights shall be conducted by the institution on the basis of the Contract Research Agreement.
+In principle, applications for intellectual property rights shall be conducted by the institution on the basis of the Contract Research Agreement. - j.

-- j.
 He or she is expected to participate in workshops or symposia organized by JST/JICA and make a presentation of research outcomes. - (2) Compliance with research agreement etc.